dekuNukem/duckyPad/getting_started.md

 ### Step 4: Run it!

-Just like before, format the SD card in FAT32, put all the profile folders in the root of the SD card, and insert it in your duckypad.
+Just like before, make sure the SD card is formatted in FAT32, put all the profile folders in the root of the SD card, and insert it in your duckypad.

 duckypad should start up with the first profile, displaying the profile names and key names, as well as the background color.